StefanSmith/your-code-as-a-crime-scene-tools/README.md

 ### `author-entities-table`
 Filters output of `entity-ownership` for single author specified by required `author` parameter, removes the author column and adds an additional column for total number of lines changed.
 Sorts entities (files or groups) by total number of lines changed.

+### `author-entities`
+Opens an interactive "circle packing" diagram showing code files, with highlighted red hotspots.
+The larger the circle, the more lines of code (a rough proxy for complexity).
+The darker the circle, the greater the total number of lines of code changed (added and removed) by the specified `author`.

+As with the [hotspots](#hotspots) recipe, you must specify the `langs` parameter.

 ### `entity-effort`
 Similar to `entity-ownership` but reports the number of commits by per entity (file or group), per author.